 Lawn Park: one time Goddard family stomping ground

-25th November: A small amendment/correction from a regular listener: St Mark’s was consecrated in 1845 ( I’m not sure how long that was after services began) so to say that Holy Rood was the only church in Swindon until 1851, when Christ Church ‘took over’ is not quite correct.
+25th November: A small amendment/correction from a regular listener.
+St Mark’s church, by the railway village, was consecrated in 1845.
+I’m not sure how long after that date, that services began.
+But the point being, to say that Swindon’s only church was Holy Rood until 1851, when Christ Church ‘took over’ isn’t quite correct.
 Thanks for that.
-Good to know. 🙂
+Good to know.

 Sunday 23rd November